spikedoanz/public/wirehead-blog.md

 done
 ```

-Doing this nets us these times
+Doing this nets us these times:

 ```bash
 Manager: Time: 1722891632.5399084 Generated samples so far 100